odessa2/IoTize/README.md

 # IoTize
 IoTize(.eu) - a modular IoT application development kit

-This application is the result of my masters thesis project.
+This application is the result of my masters thesis.

 ## About